-a.
-The qualifying of individuals and the administration of the program shall be under the direction of the supervisor of the Adult Education Program.

-- b.
-A candidate shall be at least 18 years of age and not enrolled in a regular day school (including private, charter, or home school) - c.
-Individuals who are 16-17 years old may apply to take the GED if they are officially withdrawn from school and meet the district's GED underage testing policy.
+- a.
+The qualifying of individuals and the administration of the program shall be under the direction of the supervisor of the Adult Education Program. - b.
+A candidate shall be at least 18 years of age and not enrolled in a regular day school (including private, charter, or home school). - c.
+Individuals who are 16-17 years old may apply to take the GED if they are officially withdrawn from school and meet the district's GED underage testing policy and procedures (Policy 5465 General Education Development (GED) Tests).
 Contact the Adult Education Program for more information. - d.
 Candidates will pay the GED test fee as established by the Florida Department of Education.

-Florida Bright Futures Scholarship Program
+J. Florida Bright Futures Scholarship Program